kabbas570/CompSeg-MetaData/README.md

 ## Segmentation Model

-The segmentaton model is here; it does not apply any activation on logits, so add activation after the last 1x1 conv layer or incorporate it in your loss function.
-Change Num_Classes to your (Segmentation class + 1).(1 for background)
+The segmentaton models do not apply any activation on logits, so add activation after the last 1x1 conv layer or incorporate it in your loss function.
+Change Num_Classes to your (Segmentation class + 1).(1 for background).
+We have provided both versions, Compsitional-Model/Model_with_CMFI.py

 # Citation